HugoLis/hugolis.github.io/_posts/2019-11-29-magic-aligner.md

 title: Can optical alignment be automated?
 ---

 Surprisingly, I believe that the answer is yes for many cases.
-And I created [a Sketch plugin][plugin-repo] to do so.
+And I have created [a Sketch plugin][plugin-repo] to do so.

 [plugin-repo]: https://github.com/HugoLis/magic-aligner/